New York State Department of Civil Service announces Continuous Recruitment Examination Open to All Qualified Individuals

 - New York State residence is not required.

-These positions exist statewide in facilities operated by the Office of Mental Health, Office for People with Developmental Disabilities, Department of Corrections and Community Supervision, and the State University of New York at Albany.
+These positions exist statewide in facilities operated by the Office of Mental Health, Office for People with Developmental Disabilities, and the Department of Corrections and Community Supervision.

 As a Pharmacist, you would be responsible for the provision of pharmaceutical care, including the review, monitoring, dispensing, and distribution of inpatient and outpatient medications.
 You would also be responsible for providing drug information, conducting medication counseling sessions, supervising pharmacy aides, and participating in pharmacy and facility wide performance improvement activities.
 You may be required to provide clinical and distributive services including Drug Utilization Reviews (DUR), pharmacotherapy consults, anticoagulation management, health and wellness program participation, dispensing and other clinical and distributive services as assigned.
 You would optimize medication use by actively managing drug therapy and by identifying, preventing and resolving medication-related problems either directly or as part of the treatment team.
 You would collect, analyze and report on medication therapy related data to enhance patient safety and improve patient care and be responsible for maintaining safe, effective and efficient operations in the pharmacy department.
 You would also be involved in maintaining accurate dispensing, distribution and related inventory records.